pantheon-systems/documentation/source/content/guides/integrated-composer/03-private-repo-package.md

 <Tab title="GitLab" id="gitlab-example">

 1. [Generate a GitLab token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html).
-Ensure that all repository scopes are selected for the token.
+Ensure that `read_repository` scope is selected for the token.

 1. Add the private repository to `composer.json`, replacing `<token>` with your newly generated token.